EuroProofNet/europroofnet.github.io/_pages/WG5/Vienna24/meeting.md

 breadcrumbs: true
 ---

-will take place at [TU Wien Informatics](https://informatics.tuwien.ac.at/), Vienna, Austria, March 25th-26th 2024, organised by [Michael Rawson](https://rawsons.uk/michael) and [Cezary Kaliszyk](http://cl-informatik.uibk.ac.at/cek/).
+took place at [TU Wien Informatics](https://informatics.tuwien.ac.at/), Vienna, Austria, March 25th-26th 2024, organised by [Michael Rawson](https://rawsons.uk/michael) and [Cezary Kaliszyk](http://cl-informatik.uibk.ac.at/cek/).
 Complaints to the former.
-The event is supported by the [Cost Action CA20111 - European Research Network on Formal Proofs](https://europroofnet.github.io/) and will be co-located with a meeting of [Working Group 5 of the action](https://europroofnet.github.io/wg5/), "Machine Learning in Proofs".
+The event was supported by the [Cost Action CA20111 - European Research Network on Formal Proofs](https://europroofnet.github.io/) and co-located with a meeting of [Working Group 5 of the action](https://europroofnet.github.io/wg5/), "Machine Learning in Proofs".

 ### Aims
 The symbolic and statistical approaches to artificial intelligence can be difficult to combine.